 Our mission is to conserve, manage and promote, with imagination, creativity and excellence, the life, times and achievements of one of the greatest colonial explorers, Captain Charles Sturt.

 Membership of the C.S.M.M.
 Trust

 The Trust welcomes members.
-There is a modest annual membership fee for this voluntary organisation entrusted with the conservation and preservation of The Grange historic precinct.
-Members receive the newsletter, Explore and invitations to Sturt’s Birthday Celebrations in April each year as well as the AGM held in November each year.
+There is a modest annual fee for this voluntary organisation entrusted with the conservation and preservation of The Grange historic precinct.
+Members receive the newsletter, Explore and invitations to Sturt’s Birthday Celebrations in April as well as the AGM held in November each year.

 Members may choose to take up the opportunity to stand for and serve on the Board which meets on the evening of the second Wednesday of each month.
 The Board positions are – President; Vice President (2), Chairperson; Hon Treasurer, Hon Secretary and 4 ‘ordinary’ members.

 Memorial laying of wreath at Captain Sturt’s statue, Franklin Street Adelaide.

 Patron: The Hon.
 Dean Brown AO, former Premier of South Australia